Ion beam sputtering coating ion beam sputtering deposition Laser Zentrum Hannover (LZH).

 The participation of Cutting Edge Coatings GmbH (CEC) in the following projects shows the research area of our company.

 Control of spectral layer properties by optical broad-band spectral analysis in industrial ion beam sputtering processes.
-The research project is a part of the joint research network „Optical control of highly precise concepts for ion beam sputtering” (OptiKontrol) formed by two German and two Russian research partners.
+The research project is part of the joint research network „Optical control of highly precise concepts for ion beam sputtering” (OptiKontrol) formed by two German and two Russian research partners.

-The goal of this project is to develop a compact laser source capable of emitting >60 mW of continuous-wave radiation at 355 nm and with a total power consumption of less than 100W.
+The goal of this project was to develop a compact laser source capable of emitting >60 mW of continuous-wave radiation at 355 nm and with a total power consumption of less than 100W.
 The laser source will be used in analytical instrumentation technologies in life science and advanced measurement.

 An extraction grid design for RF-driven ion sources with collinear grid hole arrangement was elaborated to mitigate contamination in the thin-film deposition process.
 An assistance ion source with optimized extraction was delivered to our project partner - Laser Zentrum Hannover (LZH).
 A simulation software based on physical model algorithms was developed to investigate contamination effects of different grid hole geometries.

 The development of a collinear grid hole arrangement turned out to be a complete success regarding the initial expectations.
 By implementing the new developed ion extraction grid system, it was possible to suppress contamination in the deposition process below the relevant limit of detection.
 A demonstration grid system has been integrated into the deliverable to LZH and evaluated concerning the overall performance and its contamination tendency.
 The project partners confirmed the successful implementation of the optimised system in their production environment.
 Furthermore, the computer simulation of different hole geometries was successful although the time expenditure was underestimated so that only selected geometries were investigated in simulation.

 BINGO - Bonding of optical components